SOluwajobi/SOluwajobi.github.io/README.md

 Modelled the three tables and made connections
 Using DAX formulas "SUM and SUMX," I created Total Quantity, Total Cost and Total Revenue Measures Created new column " Quarters" from date
-Cards, a Stacked bar chart, Donut Chart, slicer, and Table were used for these visuals.
+Cards, a Stacked bar chart, Donut Chart, slicer, area chart and Table were used for these visuals.